RichelynScott/Final-Project-Group-B/README.md

 ### With this project we hope to answer several questions:

-* What features have the greatest influence on rental prices?
+* Which of these features have the greatest influence on rental prices?
 * What affect does change in features like location or population have on rental prices?
 * What will rent prices be in 2022 and beyond?
 * Which markets will show the most dramatic increase in rent in the future?